A Jacobian Criterion for Artin $v$-stacks

-Moreover, if we assume that $\mathcal{F}$ and $\mathcal{E}$ are of constant rank on $X_{S}$ and let $\mathcal{G}$ be a semistable vector bundle on $X_{F}$ of rank equal to $rank(\mathcal{F}) + rank(\mathcal{E})$ then the same is true for the open sub-functor $\mathcal{E}xt^{1}(\mathcal{F},\mathcal{E})^{\mathcal{G}}$. \end{enumerate} \end{corollary} We also have the following result for the hyper-cohomology of a two term complex of bundles on $X_{S}$. \begin{proposition}{\cite[Proposition~II.3.5]{FS}} Let $\mathcal{E}^{*} := \{\mathcal{E}^{-1} \rightarrow \mathcal{E}^{0}\}$ be a two-term complex of bundles on $X_{S}$.
-Assume that $\mathcal{E}^{-1}$ has negative HN-slopes after pulling back to any geometric point of $S$ then the $v$-sheaf $\mathcal{H}^{0}(\mathcal{E}^{*}) \rightarrow S$ is representable in locally spatial partially proper diamonds.
-Moreover, if $\mathcal{E}^{0}$ has strictly positive HN-slopes then this defines a cohomologically smooth diamond over $S$. \end{proposition} \begin{remark}{ } In fact, this result follows immediately from Proposition \ref{prop: repofBC}.
-Namely, by considering the spectral sequence computing hyper-cohomology, we obtain a short exact sequence
+Moreover, if we assume that $\mathcal{F}$ and $\mathcal{E}$ are of constant rank on $X_{S}$ and let $\mathcal{G}$ be a semistable vector bundle on $X_{F}$ of rank equal to $rank(\mathcal{F}) + rank(\mathcal{E})$ then the same is true for the open sub-functor $\mathcal{E}xt^{1}(\mathcal{F},\mathcal{E})^{\mathcal{G}}$. \end{enumerate} \end{corollary} We now discuss the situation over a geometric point.